 April 6, 2005: Fort Lauderdale, Florida

 Heading down to Florida in April sounded like a great idea for the 2005 Ballpark Tour.
 Mike and I started to plan our trip in early December.
-What better way to ring in the 2005 season then spending time along Baseball’s Sun Belt?
+What better way to ring in the 2005 season than spending time along Baseball’s Sun Belt?
 Our first stop was Dolphins Stadium, home of the Florida Marlins (now Miami Marlins).
-Since they played their first game on March 31, 1993 the Marlins have experienced unprecedented success for an expansion franchise, winning the World Series in 1997 and 2003.
+Since they played their first game on March 31, 1993, the Marlins have experienced unprecedented success for an expansion franchise, winning the World Series in 1997 and 2003.
 Even with these accomplishments the organization has experienced little fan support during their time in South Florida.
-Attending a Marlins game in Dolphins Stadium (Problem #1 a baseball franchise playing in a Ballpark named after a football team) gave me firsthand knowledge of what the game of baseball and the Marlins mean to the people of South Florida.
+Attending a Marlins game in Dolphins Stadium (Problem #1: a baseball franchise playing in a ballpark named after a football team) gave me firsthand knowledge of what the game of baseball and the Marlins mean to the people of South Florida.
 Dolphins Stadium opened as Joe Robbie Stadium in the mid-1980s.
 Initially, it was the home of the Miami Dolphins and the great Dan Marino; a statue of him welcomes fans into the stadium.
 At the time, there was no Major League franchise playing its regular season games in the Sunshine State; however, Spring Training in Florida has been a tradition that began in the early part of the 20th century.
 The first baseball game ever played in Joe Robbie Stadium took place during the 1988 Spring Training season.
 It was a matchup between the Los Angeles Dodgers and the Baltimore Orioles, who made their Spring Training home in Fort Lauderdale.
 The success of Spring Training was the primary factor in creating the Florida Marlins and Tampa Bay Rays expansion teams.

 Dolphins Stadium is located in Fort Lauderdale, north of Miami.
-This location, along with the nightly thundershowers has had an adverse effect on the Florida Marlins attendance figures, between 1998 and 2011 the team finished no higher than 13th in attendance in the 16 team National League.
-This for some reason warranted a new stadium, but more on that in my Marlins Stadium experience.
+This location, along with the nightly thundershowers, has had an adverse effect on the Florida Marlins’ attendance figures; between 1998 and 2011 the team finished no higher than 13th in attendance in the 16-team National League.
+This, for some reason, warranted a new stadium, but more on that in my Marlins Stadium experience.
 In my opinion, the 2005 Florida Marlins took the field as the favorites to win the National League East.
-With young pitchers like 2003 World Series MVP Josh Beckett, fire baller A.J.
-Burnett, and fan favorite Dontrelle Willis, the Marlins had what it took to end the Atlanta Braves 10-year run atop the division.
+With young pitchers like 2003 World Series MVP Josh Beckett, fireballer A.J.
+Burnett, and fan favorite Dontrelle Willis, the Marlins had what it took to end the Atlanta Braves’ 10-year run atop the division.
 This alone should draw more fans to Dolphins Stadium, but only time will tell.

-Mike and I were lucky to stay with his father, Frank, while in Fort Lauderdale.
+Mike and I were lucky to stay with his father Frank while in Fort Lauderdale.
 It was amazing to meet so many former New Yorkers who migrated down to Fort Lauderdale for fun in the sun.
-Where Frank lived there had to be dozens of former Yankees who traded the hustle and bustle of big city living for the peace and tranquility of South Florida.
+Where Frank lived, there had to be dozens of former Yankees who traded the hustle and bustle of big-city living for the peace and tranquility of South Florida.
 I feel this also contributes to the lack of fan support for the Marlins.
 With so many transplanted northerners retiring to Florida, who is going to change the team they supported growing up for the Florida Marlins?